GaryHostt/Oracle_Integration/README.md

 [Using a Service Gateway to route agent traffic soley over OCI](https://blogs.oracle.com/cloud-infrastructure/access-oracle-services-privately-with-a-service-gateway)

-## Integration Walk-throughs - Integrating with Applications
+## Integration Walk-throughs

+These are less detailed than the previous workshops, but useful for starting.

 ### Oracle Apps with OIC